How to Release the Golf Club Correctly: Practical Guide with Actionable Drills

 Final Thoughts

-At this point, you can see why, yet again, wrist action in the golf swing is so important.
-Learning to release the golf club correctly truly starts with an understanding of what this release is and how it happens as you swing.
+At this point, you can see why wrist action in the golf swing is so important to create the proper release.

-Once you have that motion down, you need to work on feel.
-Practicing the feel is much easier to do when you have real-time data and feedback from HackMotion.
+Practicing the feel of the release is much easier to do when you have real-time data and feedback from HackMotion.
+Use tools and drills to improve your release, and watch your consistency and performance improve.